This article has been reviewed and edited by Miguel Dar, a CPA and an experienced tax consultant who specializes in tax audits.

 Display your BIR Certificate of Registration, together with the “Ask for a Receipt” Notice, in a visible area in your office or place of business.
 You may also use the BIR Form 2303 as your reference guide for the tax returns you must file, taxes you have to pay, and the deadlines for those.

-Also, if applicable, you must issue invoices or receipts for every payment received.
+Also, if applicable, you must issue invoices or receipts for every payment received that is worth more than Php 1001.

 Before that, you need to apply for the registration of books of accounts at the RDO where your business is registered.
 Present your journal, ledger, or any equivalent books of accounts for stamping by the same RDO.